 They are called social networks, after all.
 If a visitor responds to your post, reply back.
 Let them know you’re interested in what they have to say and make it a two-way dialogue.
 As you work to expand your network, do some outreach, and find relevant posts from others to comment on and share.

 Reuse, Recycle & Repurpose

-Think of your content like gold; a precious metal that can be endlessly recycled without ever losing quality or degrading.
+Think of your content creation like gold; a precious metal that can be endlessly recycled without ever losing quality or degrading.
 Today, it might be a bar.
 Tomorrow, it could be a coin or ring.
 You can use the same content over and over again, giving you more ROI and saving time.
 Come up with your own ideas or consider some of the following:

 - Start with a long piece of quality content or a list and break down the various components into secondary pieces.

 - Gather up all blogs, white papers, and case studies on a selected topic and convert them into an eBook.

-- Convert the information in your blogs into other forms of media, such as infographics or videos.
+- Convert the information in your blog posts into other forms of media, such as infographics, webinars or videos.

 - Repost your pieces on sites like Medium, Mashable, or niche-specific sites that cater to your audience to expand your reach.

 - Go through old posts and pick some of the highlights to share on social media.
 As long as it’s still relevant today, it’ll continue generating interest.